altsan/os2-wnnim/README.md

 at the bottom right of your screen (you can move it around by dragging).
 The UI consists of two small buttons and a status panel.

- * The button labelled 'M' toggles input conversion on or off.
+ * The button labelled 'I' toggles input conversion on or off.
 You can also toggle this setting using Ctrl+Space.
  * The button labelled 'C' toggles CJK clause conversion on or off.
 (Since clause conversion has not been implemented yet, this currently does nothing.)
-   You can also toggle this setting using Alt+`.
+   You can also toggle this setting using Ctrl+`.

 There is also a popup context menu which allows you to do various things, such as select the input conversion mode (currently only hiragana and katakana are supported), adjust settings, or close the program.

+You can also change the input conversion mode using Shift+Space, which will cycle through the available modes.

 The active settings are global, i.e. switching from one program to another will retain the current conversion mode.
 However, settings are _not_ currently saved